For management learners globally

 Summary

 McGregor believed that the features of each view (theory X or theory Y) have a place in the workplace.
 The type of work will determine which theory will work best for the organisation.
-He carried out experiments to find out which theory would suit each organisational types.
+He carried out experiments to find out which theory would suit each organisational type.